-Elias Sayour, MD, PhD, is an assistant professor in the UF departments of neurosurgery and pediatrics at the University of Florida.
+Elias Sayour, MD, PhD, is the Stop Children's Cancer/Bonnie R. Freeman Professor for Pediatric Oncology Research in the UF departments of neurosurgery and pediatrics at the University of Florida.
 He is also a principal investigator of the ribonucleic acid engineering laboratory at the Preston A. Wells, Jr. Center for Brain Tumor Therapy.
 He received his bachelor’s degree from Fordham University, his medical degree from the University of Buffalo and his doctorate from Duke University.

 He completed his residency in pediatrics at Cohen’s Children’s Medical Center in New York and his fellowship at Duke University Medical Center.
 During his fellowship training, he completed a two-year National Institutes of Health research fellowship in cancer biology and developmental therapeutics.
 His primary research focus is developing tumor RNA loaded nanocarriers to re-direct host immunity against pediatric brain tumors.